praneeth200219/Test/README.md

 "Line 2 for bug-fix branch"
 "Line 1 for bug-fix-experimental branch" // Maybe this is a newer fix "Line 2 for bug-fix-experimental branch"
-"Line 3 for bug-fix-experimental branch"
+"Line 3 for bug-fix-experimental branch" "Line 4 for master branch"